henrique-ft/rackr/README.md

 - Rackr is designed to be what almost every one is expecting in a web micro-framework.
 Avoid brain gimnastics, too much magic, exotic way of doing things or hard documentations.
 Just ship value in a maintenable software using the language you love.

-- 4x faster than Sinatra 7x from Rails.
+- 7x faster than Sinatra and 29x from Rails.
 If you are looking for a bunch of performance.

 - Lightweight and resourceful: With just 7 well tested .rb files and almost no dependences, Rackr is a “web glue” helping we organize requests and responses the better way we can.